MaksimLisovoi/rsschool-cv/cv.md

 At the moment, my goal is to get a job as a Junior developer in a company, where I can consolidate my knowledge and gain experience.
 I already have experience working in a team as a team lead on 3 projects.
+Now I continue my studies at GoIt on the REACT course and repeat Js at Rolling scopes school

 ### Contacts: